watasiwakamisama/lfs-blfs-11.3/README.md

 # fls-blfs-11.

-Download all the files adn decompress
+Download all the files and decompress
 Then you will get a .tar file